T1173772I/Xuanning/_pages/about.md

 *Favourite colour:* Lavender

 I like to do arts and crafts and read in my free time.
 Sometimes, I also chat with my friends online.
 I'm a cat person.
+I am a K-Pop fan and these are my favourite groups:
+-BLACKPINK
+Bias: Roseanne Park
+Bias wrecker: Jisoo
+-TWICE
+Bias: Dahyun
+Bias wrecker: Tzuyu
+Among the four seasons, I like winter most because that's when the time it snows and we can play in the snow outside.